<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 Micke Paqvalén

-• Communication and collaboration
+• Real-time field communication and collaboration

 • General facility task management with computer-assisted facilities management (CAFM) software